RC-Lee/SiteGen/CONTRIBUTING.md

+## Thank you

+Thank you for your interest in contributing.
+Please read carefully and notify me of any errors.
+Much appreciated.

-## Setup
+## Dev Setup

-Note, this release has not yet been published on npm.

 1. Fork and clone the forked repository
 2. In your cloned forked repository, create a new branch with easy to identify branch names. (e.g issue/number, fix/some-bug)
 3. In terminal or console, head to the main sitegen directory and call `npm install` to install all dependencies.
-4. Then call `npm install -g` to use `sitegen <command-option>` directly in the command line.
+4. Then call `npm install -g` to use `osd-sitegen <command-option>` directly in the command line.
 5. Make changes and commits
 6. Rebase into a single commit
 7. Create pull request